TheConcealedCow/Five-Nights-at-Freddy-s/README.md

 ## Installation:
 - download
-- Place in mods/ of a folder of Psych Engine (1.0.1+)
+- Place in "mods/" of a version of Psych Engine at or above 1.0.1
 - now have fnaf in psych

 ## Example Images: